 - (a) Briefly discuss how social, political, economic and technological forces in the broader society influence organisations and the practice of management over time.
 (8 marks) - (b) Prior to opening a business, an entrepreneur should prepare a business plan.

 Outline the key characteristics that successful business plans generally share.
-(7 marks) (7 tal: 15 marks)

 (a) There are many benefits of franchising but there are also a number of drawbacks.